recursionpharma/EFAAR_benchmarking/CONTRIBUTING.md

 * Make sure to run `pre-commit run --all-files` to find and fix simple issues before submission.

 * Stage and commit your changes: `git add <modified files>` and `git commit -m "your message"`.
-Your commit message should be a brief description of what changes were made.
+Your commit message should include a brief description of what changes were made.

 * Push your branch: `git push origin <branch-name>`.